We strive to have a positive impact on people’s lives which is why our researchers are dedicated to improving health across the lifespan.

 Whether looking at tropical diseases, risk factors of children and youth, improving senior’s fitness or understanding how physical activity and recreation can improve our well-being, our research is innovative and cutting-edge.

-Brock is in the forefront of research that identifies and studies mosquitos that carry the Zika virus.
+Brock actively researches mosquitos that carry the Zika virus.

 The Brock‐Niagara Centre for Health and Well‐Being conducts a wide array of research among people living with chronic health conditions and physical challenges.
 The research focuses on disease management and the related social and health complications.